weihaox/awesome-image-translation/README_.md

 A collection of resources on image-to-image translation (constantly updating).

-This repository is organized in terms of catrgory, another one which is organized chronologically by conferences is also [available](https://github.com/xiaweihao/awesome-image-translation/blob/master/README.md).
+This repository is organized in terms of category, another one which is organized chronologically by conferences is also [available](https://github.com/xiaweihao/awesome-image-translation/blob/master/README.md).

 ## Contributing